Masterminds (2016 film): Production

 On February 1, 2013, Jim Carrey joined the cast.
-On June 10, 2013, Owen Wilson joined the cast of the film.
-On December 3, 2013, Zach Galifianakis joined the cast to replace Carrey after he dropped out.
-On May 16, 2014, Kristen Wiig joined the cast, and on June 25, 2014, Jason Sudeikis was added as well.
+On June 10, 2013, Owen Wilson joined the cast.
+On December 3, 2013, Zach Galifianakis joined the cast when Carrey dropped out.
+On May 16, 2014, Kristen Wiig joined the cast, and on June 25, 2014, Jason Sudeikis was added.
 On June 30, 2014, Ken Marino, Kate McKinnon, Devin Ratray, Leslie Jones, Mary Elizabeth Ellis and Ross Kimball joined the cast.
-On July 10, Jon Daly joined the cast of the film to play an FBI agent.
+On July 10, Jon Daly joined the cast to play an FBI agent.
 The film was produced by Brent Almond.
-David Ghantt was a technical consultant for the film, but due to outstanding court-ordered restitution for his part in the heist he was not paid.
+David Ghantt was a technical consultant, but due to outstanding court-ordered restitution for his part in the heist, he was not paid.

 Filming

 The title used in media coverage was Untitled Armored Car.
-Principal photography began on July 7, 2014, in Old Fort and Swannanoa, North Carolina in the Asheville area.
-On July 29, Galifianakis was spotted in a prisoner's costume, during filming in the streets of downtown Asheville, which were made over.
-The BB&T Center building, also the location of the production office, was transformed into the "Park Street Citizens Bank", with a Loomis Fargo burgundy truck parked outside of the entrance.
-The crew also shot the film on the steps of Buncombe County Courthouse, inside of the Buncombe County Jail, and in front of the Mediterranean Restaurant.
+Principal photography began on July 7, 2014, in Old Fort and Swannanoa, in the Asheville area of North Carolina.

+On July 29, Galifianakis was spotted in a prisoner's costume during filming in a redressed street in downtown Asheville.
+The BB&T Center building, also the location of the production office, was transformed into the "Park Street Citizens Bank", with a Loomis Fargo burgundy truck parked outside.
+Scenes were also filmed on the steps of Buncombe County Courthouse, inside the Buncombe County Jail, and in front of the Mediterranean Restaurant.

 Release

 The film was released in the United States on September 30, 2016.
-The film was previously scheduled to be released on August 14, 2015, August 7, 2015, and August 19, 2015, a date which, in July 2015, Relativity rescheduled to October 9, 2015.
+It was previously scheduled for release on August 14, 2015, August 7, 2015, and August 19, 2015, a date which, in July 2015, Relativity rescheduled to October 9, 2015.
 The company pushed back the date because it was facing a financial crisis.
 The film was pulled from the October 9, 2015 release date before being released on September 30, 2016.

-Masterminds was released in North America on September 30, 2016.
-The film was projected to gross $10 million from 3,042 theaters in its opening weekend.
-The film made $2,325,546 on its first day.
-It went on to gross $6,541,205 in its opening weekend, finishing 6th at the box office.
+Masterminds was projected to gross $10 million from 3,042 theaters in its opening weekend.
+It made $2,325,546 on its first day and grossed $6,541,205 on its opening weekend, finishing 6th at the box office.

-The film went on to gross $29,674,699 worldwide against a $25 million production budget.
-Additional prints and advertising costs were estimated to be in excess of $20 million.
+It went on to gross $29.7 million worldwide against a $25 million production budget.
+Additional prints and advertising costs were estimated in excess of $20 million.